13. Objects of vectors¶

 As usual, we can refer to the instance variables of the current object without using dot notation.

-For some of the other functions, it is not obvious whether they should be
+For some functions, it is not obvious whether they should be member functions

 , member functions of Deck